Zelmeister/Analysis-of-Automobilization-of-Slovakia-2003-2024-/README.md

 <br/>
 <br/>

+## The Number of Vehicles of Other Categories
 - The number of vehicles such as buses, trailers, motorcycles and other small vehicles has been more-or-less stable over the years.
 - The number of freight vehicles a tractors dropped significantly during the 2008 financial crisis and has not recovered ever since, with another significant drop in 2019.
 <img width="1098" height="611" alt="Yearly Change in Vehicles of Specific Categories (2004-2024)" src="https://github.com/user-attachments/assets/3f023978-fbb3-4103-8971-051849c10f2c" />